fauxparse/mackerel/README.md

 - HEAD:
 The HEAD method is identical to GET except that the server must not return any Entity-Body in the response.

-- POST:
-The POST method is used to request that the destination server accept the entity enclosed in the request as a new subordinate of the resource identified by the Request-URI in the Request-Line.

 ## Respones
 ```
  Full-Response   = Status-Line              ; Section 6.1